Zamiell/isaac-faq/Storing-Data.md

 ### Summary

 There is no universal scheme for indexing entities.
 In general, you should use `PtrHash` as an index, but specific kinds of entities require specific indexing schemes.
-Some indexing schemes are persistent, and some are not, and you must understand the trade-offs involved.
+Some indexing schemes are persistent, and some are not, so you must understand the trade-offs involved.

 <br>